Europe’s Latin Assault

 The May 1962 Plain Truth declared that “the United States is going to be left out in the cold as two gigantic trade blocs, Europe and Latin America, mesh together and begin calling the shots in world commerce.”

-In perhaps the most powerful statement in their 1999 Report, the EU declared, “The European alternative can thus represent a viable counterweight to what is sometimes perceived as excessive economic and political dependence.”
-The European Commission is directly referring to Latin America having had an “excessive economic and political dependence” upon the United States.
-The U.S. was the region’s largest trade partner until recently being overtaken by the EU!
+In perhaps the most powerful statement in its 1999 report, the European Commission (EC) declared, “The European alternative can thus represent a viable counterweight to what is sometimes perceived as excessive economic and political dependence” (op. cit.).
+The EC is directly referring to Latin America having had an “excessive economic and political dependence” upon the United States.
+The U.S. was the region’s largest trade partner until being overtaken by the EU!
 That is a shocking fact if you understand what we have been proclaiming for over 60 years.

 The Plain Truth cautioned its readers in its April 1966 issue: “Can you see why we warn readers that the Latin American Common Market and the Central American Common Market are dangerously close to becoming partners with the European Common Market?
 Can you see these giant combines are dangerously close to turning their backs on America and Britain, once and for all?
 Can you see why we warn you that the Nazis—hiding out all over South America—are dangerously close to rising again, this time to be victorious as prophesied in Isaiah 10, Jeremiah 25:15-33?”
 The facts are in.
 The passage of time has proved Herbert W. Armstrong and the warning message of the Plain Truth absolutely right!